StanfordLegion/legion/tutorial/realm/events/RealmEvents.md

 stored in the event pool `line:36`.
 The `top_level_task` waits until all the events in the event pool have been triggered by calling `Event::merge_events(events).wait()` at `line:40`.

-  TODO: Seriously consider either doing a more complex example or doing another examples that covers the most important features of event interface.

 ```c++
  1 #include <realm.h>